Mauro-Prencipe/Python_course_2026/README.md

 The L7_data_files folder contains data for the L7 lecture; L7_lib is a library for the same lecture.

-The Python files plot.py and einstein_fit.py are required by the General_fit notebook serie
+The Python files plot.py and einstein_fit.py are required by the General_fit notebook series

 The exercises folder contains simple Python programs used as exercises during the course.